tanisecarvalho/horns-on-fire/README.md

 ### User Stories

-* I want to be able to play this quiz to test my Rock n' Roll knowledge.
 * I want this website to be responsive to my device.
 * I want to easily navigate on this website.
+* I want to be able to play this quiz to test my 80's and 90's Hard Rock knowledge.
+* I want to select different categories to play.
+* I want to know if I selected the correct option.
 * I want to know my score.
-* I want to play with or without sound.
-* I want to know how long I take to answer the quiz.
+* I want to check my scores.
-* I want to know if I selected the correct option.
+* I want to check the rules.

 ***